inivekin/abosa/abosa.typ

 from tidal-lock of molten cores.
 I should not try recede in vain, times cannot alter me the same,
-I know it's not only my pain,
+I know it's not only my pain
 to linger stranger out of frame.
-A new found day is rising soon
+A new found day is rising soon,
-I'll try reflect auspiciously, to shine for someone full as moon, and turn to face them gibbously.
+I'll try reflect auspiciously, to shine for someone full as moon and turn to face them gibbously.
-But ominous, on lifted veil
+But ominous, on lifted veil,
 are vacant sockets bathed in white, a skeleton of peeling scales, an inarticulated kite,